-Carry out brake tests on all attachments that have no load carrying capacity either:
+Carry out brake tests on all attachments (wheeled type 0D) that have no load carrying capacity at least every three months or when specified by the manufacturer.

-- a) at least every three months; or - b) where specified, in accordance with the manufacturer's specific brake test period.

 NOTE 1: These attachments are fitted with braking systems where components enter into the ballast or the movement of brake block or pad can be seen.
 They include dozer blade trolleys.